 He was answered by a cold sharp voice, which Mercy recognised.
 "More than a shirt."

+She stood quickly and wiped the tears from her face with her bound hands.
+The captain would not have the satisfaction of seeing her cry.
 Not yet.
 Her fingers trembled on her cheeks.
 She bunched them together in her skirt, straightened her shoulders and stared ahead.
 She saw, surprised, that the light through the horn windows was dim.
 The long terrible day approached its end, though that was no solace.
 Under the cover of darkness men did things they would not dare, in daylight.

+But she decided.
 I will live through this.
 I will not fight.
 I will not give him the added pleasure of subduing me.
 I will give him the least pleasure possible, by submitting.
 I will survive.

 Thursday, August 23, 2007